 Medieval History / Mughal Sultanate

-of architecture.
-Illustrated painting and different ragas in music got developed during Mughal period.
+and different kind of ragas in music also got developed during the Mughal period.

-Almost all the early Mughal emperors built some kind of Mughal
+Almost all the early Mughal emperors built some or

 Monuments Built by Babur